 Our pals at Friends of the Earth recently hosted their annual Youth Climate Justice Gathering, an inclusive space for young activists to learn from experts and each other to build their confidence and capability in campaigning.
 Friends of the Earth are a leading environmental organisation working to create a sustainable future, fighting for climate justice through grassroots campaigns and legal action.
-Here we go in depth with a climate justice activist to explore issues and solutions facing young people in tacking the climate crisis.
+Here we go in depth with a climate justice activist to explore issues and solutions facing young people in tackling the climate crisis.

 This is a guest blog written by Tamara Ullyart at Friends of the Earth.